 Phillip M Saunders, QC

-Professor of Law; Associate Professor, School for Resource and Environmental Studies; Research Fellow, Centre for Foreign Policy Studies
+Associate Professor of Law; Associate Professor, School for Resource and Environmental Studies; Research Fellow, Centre for the Study of Security and Development

 PO Box 15000 Halifax, Nova Scotia B3H 4R2

 - Environmental law